Our Founding Father Grandmaster Brian Jones †

-Brian Jones was born in Dalston, East London on the 23rd of January 1939 and passed away surrounded by his loved ones on the 25th of February 2019 in Peterborough.
+Brian Jones was born in Dalston, East London on 23rd January 1939 and passed away surrounded by his loved ones on 25th February 2019 in Peterborough.

-A British Martial Arts pioneer, holding black belts in Judo, Karate, Chinese Karato, Kun Tao Tai Qi, Black Tiger KungFu, Wing Chun and Escrima.
-Studying and practising various Martial Arts, eventually combining them in his own System, BJIKTS (Brian Jones Integrated Kun Tao System).
+Brian was a British Martial Arts pioneer, holding black belts in Judo, Karate, Chinese Karato, Kun Tao Tai Qi, Black Tiger KungFu, Wing Chun and Escrima.
+After a lifetime of study, he combined what he had learned and discovered into his own system, BJIKTS (Brian Jones Integrated Kun Tao System).

 Extended Biography of Brian Jones, his teachers and Masters